 SUMMER CROCHET SLIPPERS WITH FLIP FLOP SOLES – FREE PATTERN

-PURCHASE A PRINTABLE PDF OF THIS PATTERN FOR $2.50 BY CLICKING HERE.
+PURCHASE AN AD-FREE PRINTABLE PDF OF THIS PATTERN FOR $2.50 BY CLICKING HERE.

 Perfect for crocheting on the go or mobile viewing!